ON YOUR WAVELENGTH

 Participants were encouraged to use their level of mental focus to control the installation.
 When concentrating on one thought, the music got higher in pitch and the light patterns become faster, whiter and more intense.
-As their thoughts scatter, the music became lower in pitch and the light patterns become slower.
-In this way, thoughts are transformed into architectural-size gestures for an on-looking audience.
+As their thoughts scattered, the music became lower in pitch and the light patterns became slower.
+In this way, thoughts were transformed into architectural-size gestures for an on-looking audience.

 Date 21 days in September/October 2015